eric-h0/AstroStudyGame/README.md

 A simple trivia game to help Astro 109 students prepare for their final.

-Questions were retrieved from in-class iClickr questions.
+Questions were retrieved from Professor Keeton's iClickr questions.